Pensions news update

 Download

-The April 2024 increase for TPS pensions in payment has been confirmed as 6.7 per cent, in line with the September 2023 increase in the CPI.
+The 2025 increase for TPS pensions in payment from April 2025 is expected to be 1.7 per cent, in line with the September 2024 increase in the Consumer Prices Index.

 Teachers’ Pension Scheme Age Discrimination Cases (McCloud) - summary